Dean177/reason-standard/docs/Contributing.md

 If one ecosystem already has a name for something, thats going to be the one to go for unless there is a good reason not to.

-#### Module names should not be repeated in function names
+### Module names should not be repeated in function names

-A function called `State.runState` is noy only redundant but encourages `open`ing modules which does not scale well.
+A function called `State.runState` is not only redundant but encourages `open`ing modules which does not scale well.

 In files with many unqualified dependencies it is really hard to figure out where functions are coming from.

 This can code difficuly to understand, especially if custom infix operators are used as well.

-### Maybe

-- Use existing names, even if they aren't a perfect fit for the specific scenario (e.g. Array.length, List.length, Map.length, Set.length)???
-- Use specific names when the added context makes sense???

 ## Documentation